ZahidSolorzano/ZahidSolorzano/project-2-registration/test-plan.md

 **Date:** 05/18/2026

 ## Introduction
-The porpose of this project is to provide information and framework requiered to plan and develop the testing process activities for the registration form functionality of the demosite webpage.
+The purpose of this project is to provide information and framework required to plan and develop the testing process activities for the registration form functionality of the demosite webpage.

 ## Objective
-Validate that all the fields on the registration form works properly, that the non necesary fields can be leaved in blank and that it shows clear error messages.
+Validate that all the fields on the registration form works properly, that the non necesary fields can be left in blank and that it shows clear error messages.

 ## Scope

 ### In Scope
-- Summit the form with valid credentials and information
+- Submit the form with valid credentials and information
-- Summit the form with empty fields
+- Submit the form with empty fields
 - Test if the form allows special characters
-- Test the functionality of the summit and close buttons
+- Test the functionality of the submit and close buttons
-- Page shows the proper message after summiting a form
+- Page shows the proper message after submiting a form

 ### Out of Scope
 - Autofill the form
 - Intrgration testing
-- Performance testinh
+- Performance testing
 - Security testing

 ## Team
-Since this is a personal project ment to show my software testing skills, the only person involved is Zahid Solorzano.
+Since this is a personal project meant to show my software testing skills, the only person involved is Zahid Solorzano.

 ## Test Strategy